amith0206/Tic-Tac-Toe/README.md

 ## Features

 - Interactive game board with touch input.
-- You can choose between the player and start your gaming.
+- You can choose between the player (X or O)  and start playing.
 - Automatic detection of winning combinations.
 - Reset button to start a new game.